 Cell phone usage is never permitted during school hours.
-If a student must have a cell phone it must be powered off and stored in a locked student locker until the end of the academic day.
+If a student must have a cell phone it must be powered off and stored in a locked student locker or stored in a student's backpack (gr.

+3-4) until the end of the academic day.
 Cell phones that are found to be turned on will be confiscated.
-At no time is a camera phone permitted to be used in the school.
+At no time is a device (phone, smartwatch, etc.) to be utilized to communicate to individuals inside or outside of the school, or to take pictures or video in the school or on the school bus.
 Personal electronic devices should not be brought into school as the responsibility of these items falls on the student and family.
 All items will be confiscated and given to the Principal.
-Consequences are listed under Code of Conduct.
+Consequences are listed under the Code of Conduct.
 Unauthorized audio and video taping is inappropriate in school.
-Requests to tape lessons or classroom activities should be approved by the classroom teacher and forwarded to the Superintendent for review.
+Requests to tape lessons or classroom activities should be approved by the classroom teacher and forwarded to the administration for review.